syncfusion/blazor-docs/src/charts/sparkline/appearance.md

 component: "Sparkline"

-description: "Learn here all about Appearance of Syncfusion Sparkline (SfSparkline) component and more."
+description: "Learn here all about appearance of Syncfusion Sparkline (SfSparkline) component and more."
 ---

 # Appearance in Blazor Sparkline (SfSparkline)

-The Sparkline rendering direction, padding, border and background appearance can be customized.
+The rendering direction, padding, border, and background appearance of the Sparkline can all be customized.

-## RTL
+## Right-to-left (RTL)

-Sparkline support, right to left rendering direction and it can be enabled by setting the [`EnableRtl`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.SfSparkline-1.html#Syncfusion_Blazor_Charts_SfSparkline_1_EnableRtl) property to **true**.
+The Sparkline supports right-to-left (RTL) rendering, which can be enabled by setting the [`EnableRtl`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.SfSparkline-1.html#Syncfusion_Blazor_Charts_SfSparkline_1_EnableRtl) property to **true**.

 ```csharp
 @using Syncfusion.Blazor.Charts